gomorpheus/morpheus-docs/_build/html/_sources/administration/integrations/salt.rst.txt

 Overview
 ^^^^^^^^

-{morpheus} integrates with an existing Salt Master for seamless deployment of Salt States to Minions provisioned from {morpheus}.
+|morpheus| integrates with an existing Salt Master for seamless deployment of Salt States to Minions provisioned from {morpheus}.

 Add Salt Integration
 ^^^^^^^^^^^^^^^^^^^^